 Anxiety disorders have a complicated network of causes.
-If visual stress is present, there is a reasonable likelihood that symptoms may be contributing to anxiety.
-For instance, visual stress is triggered by fluorescent lights and movement that can lead to physical discomfort and perceptual distortions in the environment, so it may be stressful to go to places with bright lights and busy crowds if pain and unexplained illusions or distortions are a common occurrence.
-If the anxiety is caused by the expectation of pain, nausea, perceptual distortions, or depth perception concerns, then visual stress should be investigated as a possible contributor to the anxiety.
+If Visual Stress is present, there is a reasonable likelihood that symptoms may be contributing to anxiety.
+For instance, Visual Stress is triggered by fluorescent lights and movement that can lead to physical discomfort and perceptual distortions in the environment, so it may be stressful to go to places with bright lights and busy crowds if pain and unexplained illusions or distortions are a common occurrence.
+If the anxiety is caused by the expectation of pain, nausea, perceptual distortions or depth perception concerns, then Visual Stress should be investigated as a possible contributor to anxiety.

-Visual stress is not often diagnosed as contributing to learning, reading, concentration, writing or mathematics.
-Unfortunately, if it is not recognized and accommodated for, individuals may feel inadequate at school or work.
-The physical and perceptual problems associated with visual stress can make it harder to process and interpret visual information and therefore take longer to complete tasks, harder to understand the material, and more difficult to concentrate.
+Visual Stress is not often diagnosed as contributing to learning, reading, concentration, writing or mathematics.
+Unfortunately, if it is not recognized and accommodated, individuals may feel inadequate at school or at work.
+The physical and perceptual problems associated with Visual Stress can make it harder to process and interpret visual information, and, therefore, take longer to complete tasks, harder to understand the material and more difficult to concentrate.
 This can lead to feelings of anxiety, low self-esteem and frustration.

 "I can’t drive anymore because I see things coming at me that I avoid, but they aren’t really there."